It’s easy to decide to buy an eReader–picking the right one to buy is the hardest part!

 When I had to buy my newest Kobo to replace the one I damaged (you can read about that here), I was torn between two models.
 Ultimately, it came down to the feel of the back and the quality of the light.
 Looking at YouTube Videos was great, but seeing the actual models in person helped make my decision a LOT easier.

 LCD screens are what can be seen on your laptop or tablet. eInk is actually like a book page so it is easy on the eyes and is easy to read in sunlight.
-Most early models of eReaders with eInk do not have a built in light (like an LCD screen) but newer models have built in light features (like Kindle Paperwhite or Kobo Aura).
+Most early models of eReaders with eInk do not have a built in light (like an LCD screen where it lights up from within) but newer models have built in light features (like Kindle Paperwhite or Kobo Aura).
 I find LCD screens hurt my eyes after reading for a long time so eInk was my choice (and I love it, especially when I get caught reading for hours!).

 e) Touch Screens vs Buttons